emmagao1/Pewlett-Hackard-Analysis/README.md

 ### Summary

-** The summary addresses the two questions and contains two additional queries or tables that may provide more insight.**

   - Look at historical salary level and factoring in the inflation to calculate the budget for new hires

   - Design mentor programs to have junior employees trained within the retiring timeline